-During the course of our December 31, 2013 audit, we identified matters that may be of interest to Administration and provided a letter of recommendation to Administration and the Audit Committee on June 10, 2014.
-These matters were not significant or material in nature in the context of the December 31, 2013 financial statements taken as whole and did not impact our ability to issue our audit report.
-We have now provided an update on these matters based on our interim audit procedures performed in November 2014.
+We have recently completed our audit of the consolidated financial statements of The City of Calgary ("The City") for the year ended December 31, 2014.
+During the course of our December 31, 2014 audit, we identified certain matters that may be of interest to Administration which have been summarized in this letter.
+These matters were not significant or material in nature in the context of the financial statements taken as a whole and did not impact our ability to issue our audit report.